 Red pregnancy discharge requires immediate medical attention—especially if the bleeding is heavy, contains clots, or is accompanied by cramps and abdominal pain.
 These symptoms suggest miscarriage or ectopic pregnancy.
 Other causes of red discharge may be less serious, especially during the first trimester.
 It can happen due to implantation or infection too.

 How To Deal With Vaginal Discharge During Pregnancy

 Once you get a clean chit from your doc about your pregnancy discharge, you may want to look at ways to deal with it.
 If there is nothing to worry about, you can follow these tips to manage vaginal discharge during pregnancy like a boss:

 Maintain Proper Intimate Hygiene

-First things first—steer clear of douching.
+First things first with vaginal discharge during pregnancy—steer clear of douching.
 It washes away the good bacteria in the vagina and makes you prone to infections.
 If you want to clean up though, use an unscented, mild cleanser to freshen up your genital area and keep infections at bay.
 Additionally, make sure to wipe it from front to back after urination to keep it from feeling too wet and sticky.

-Consuming a balanced diet is super-helpful when it comes to managing pregnancy discharge.
+Consuming a balanced diet is super-helpful when it comes to managing vaginal discharge during pregnancy.
 It can strengthen your immunity and protect you from infections.
 While avoiding excessive sugar can prevent yeast infections in the vagina, probiotic foods such as curd can keep bacterial infections at bay.